damien-white/conduit-protocol/README.md

 #### Version

+8-bit integer used to determine the "kind", or direction, of the frame and the protocol version number.

-8-bit integer that currently has just two valid values:
+This field has just two valid values:

+- `0x01`:
+  - Client -> Server `Request` frame
-- `0x01`: Protocol version 1; `Request` frame (client -> server)
+  - `Version`: Protocol version 1
+- `0x81`:
+  - Server -> Client `Response` frame
-- `0x81`: Protocol version 1; `Response` frame (server -> client)
+  - `Version`: Protocol version 1

 #### Opcode

-8-bit integer that represents a client `Command` / `Request` or a `Response` with (or perhaps without) an attached `Message`.
+8-bit integer that represents a client `Command` / `Request` or a `Response` with (or perhaps without) an attached `Message` body.

 #### Length

-16-bit integer that is used to declare the message length.
-Although the `Header` cannot be empty, the `Message` can.
-There is a __maximum allowed frame length__ of 65536 bytes.
+16-bit integer that determines the length of the `Message` body in bytes.
+The `Header` cannot be empty, but the `Message` can.

+__NOTE__: There is a __maximum allowed frame length__ of 65536 bytes.

-### Frame ID
+### Identifier

-The frame ID is a randomly generated value comprised of 8 bytes.
-The Frame ID serves two distinct
+The `Identifier` is a randomly generated value comprised of 8 bytes.
+The `Identifier` serves two distinct
 purposes:

-1. To identify a particular frame and simplify the process of synchronizing responses by helping to keep frames in the proper order.
+1. Identify an individual frame to keep frames in the correct order during response serialization.
-2. Seed a `Nonce` used for encryption.
-The encryption scheme is not yet implemented, but it will use a 192-bit nonce (24 bytes) and use the `XChacha20-Poly1305` authenticated encryption with associated data construct.
+2. Creation of the `Nonce` required for encrypting payloads using the `XChaCha20-Poly1305` encryption algorithm.
+   - This provides an extra layer of protection as the service may be running behind a TLS-terminating reverse proxy.

 ### Message